philip928lin/PyCHAMP/docs/source/general_intro.rst

    Illustration of a simplified version of the Field class

-For a comprehensive overview of the field component, please refer to :ref:`py_champ_entities_field`.
+For a comprehensive overview of the field component, please refer to :ref:`py_champ_components_field`.

 3. Well Component
 ---------------